LinoyYarkoni/GymTracker/README.md

 ![image](https://user-images.githubusercontent.com/85076725/183270440-9c832dad-5257-4d49-8179-7526ac2f13c3.png)

 ## Notes:
-- The app available in English and Hebrew
+- The app available in English and Hebrew.
-- The practice deleted when the app closes.
+- The practice is deleted when the app closes.